zeropingheroes/lanager/README.md

 4. Paste the markdown into the guide, event or LAN's **description** field, in the location you want it to appear in the text.

-### Display the Live Dashboard
+### Display slides

-The Live Dashboard make it easy for your attendees to see at a glance which games are being played, events that are in progress, and any that are upcoming.
+The slides feature allows you to display a looping slideshow of live data and useful info for your attendees, such as which event is starting next, which games people are playing, and how to log into the LANager.

-To display the Live Dashboard, go to ⚙ > **Dashboard**.
-Alternatively, if you aren't logged in, visit the following
+To display the slideshow, log in as an admin, and navigate to ⚙ > **LANs** > *(your LAN)* > **Slides**.
-URL:

-`http://(your LANager install's address)/dashboard`

-It's useful to display this on a TV or projector that everyone can see.
+Load the slideshow on a big TV or projector so that attendees can see the info easily.

 ### Create and award Achievements